 The Ideas Lab is an interactive and free-thinking workshop that aims to bring together a unique mix of expertise from various disciplines to form teams that produce high quality research concepts.
 The emphasis is placed on a cross-disciplinary approach to foster new collaborations and bring new thinking to the problem encouraging innovative ways of problem-solving.
 This highly innovative method encourages the co-operative generation of new ideas and will open possibilities for completely new research constellations and boundary- spanning activities.

-During the Ideas Lab, a selected group of scientists from a diverse range of disciplines and different career levels will come together to immerse themselves in an inspiring collaborative thinking process.
+During the Ideas Lab, a selected group of scientists from a diverse range of disciplines and different career levels come together to immerse themselves in an inspiring collaborative thinking process.
 In this creative environment, the Ideas Lab facilitates the formation of interdisciplinary research teams around innovative research concepts.
-The aim is that the Ideas Lab will enable the selected team to perform interdisciplinary research that will have a strong societal benefit, potentially taking revolutionary approaches to the complex challenges.
+The Ideas Lab aims to enable the selected team performing interdisciplinary research that has a strong societal benefit, potentially taking revolutionary approaches to the complex challenges.

 The Ideas Lab is a very effective approach to bringing people together that don’t normally interact, catalyzing and developing new research ideas.
 It develops interactions between diverse groups of researchers and stakeholders, leading to the formation of sustainable networks.
 It also stimulates highly innovative and more risk-accepting research activities that encourage working and thinking differently.
 This cross-disciplinary approach fosters new collaborations and brings new thinking to the problem, encouraging innovative ways of problem-solving."Raphaela KaislerLiaison Officer Mental Health and Program Manager Ideas Lab